CornellDataScience/compilAR/README.md

 ### GPU binding

 Each MPI process binds to its GPU via the `LOCAL_RANK` environment variable (set by `mpirun`, `torchrun`, or SLURM).
 Without it, the process falls back to `myRank % cudaDeviceCount`.
-For accurate straggler behavior, the process assigned rank N-1 must be bound to the physically slow GPU.
+For accurate straggler behavior, the process assigned rank N-1 must be bound to the physically slow GPU. `launch.sh` handles this automatically by parsing the smoketester's output and constructing the correct mapping.

+## Acknowledgements

+The StragglAR algorithm and the schedule synthesizer in `stragglar/schedules/` are the work of Devraj et al., [Efficient AllReduce with Stragglers](https://arxiv.org/pdf/2505.23523).
+This project is not the original algorithm — it is a compiler and launch harness built around their work.
+The algorithmic contribution (the round-matching formulation, optimality bounds, and synthesis procedure) is theirs; what is new here is the code-generation pipeline, the MPI+NCCL runtime template, and the straggler-aware launch integration.